Tenant databases

 As a tenant you have rights under the Residential Tenancies Act 2010 and Residential Tenancies Regulation 2019.
 This factsheet summarises the law in NSW about tenant databases or ‘blacklists’ kept by privately-owned (usually for profit) database operators, such as TICA.

-Tenant databases are run by private companies (generally for profit).
-They collect, hold and give out information about tenants (including residents of land lease communities / residential parks) who real estate agents, landlords or residential park operators say are ‘bad tenants’.
+Tenant databases are run by private companies.
+They gather, store, and share information about tenants, including residents of land lease communities or residential parks, who are listed as ‘bad tenants’ by real estate agents, landlords, or park operators.

 The records they hold are separate from those kept by credit reporting agencies and serve a different function.
 They are concerned entirely with a person’s performance as a tenant.